simonmichael/hledger/doc/SPEC-lots.md

 ## Transaction balancing

-All journal entries, including lot-related ones, must pass normal transaction balancing.
+All transactions recorded in the journal, including lot-related ones, must pass normal transaction balancing.
-Transaction balancing is not aware of lots or capital gain.
+Transaction balancing is not aware of lots or capital gain; it just checks and ensures that the transaction is balanced, in the sense that the debits (positives) and credits (negatives) are equal.
 It

 1. sums postings using their transacted costs if any (ignoring cost basis)
 2. ignores capital gain/loss postings, identified by their Gain account type.